 Using those criteria, alcoholism is a chronic condition.
 It often lasts for multiple months or years.
 Many experts say a person never recovers from alcoholism.
 They may always experience cravings associated with the disease.

 Alcoholism is caused by multiple environmental and hereditary factors.
 It can’t be prevented by vaccine.
-Some medications, such as disulfiram or acamprosate, may aid recovery from alcoholism.
+A medication for alcoholism, such as disulfiram or acamprosate, may aid alcohol recovery.
 But no medication can cure it.
 People with severe alcohol use disorders often require long-term residential rehab and years of aftercare support.

 Alcoholism is considered a brain disease because it affects the way the brain operates, causing symptoms such as compulsive behavior and intense cravings.
 It disrupts a person’s ability to think critically, make rational decisions and function normally.